TheJoeJoe/JosephHurJournal/README.md

 Debugged the makingcure function, didnt work at certain rates.
 Also started working on spreadCure.
 What to do tomorrow-
 work on making news and game ending conditions

+Day 16(5/25/17):
+Made a bar graph which displays the percentage at which the cure is completed.
+Kinda of like a progress bar to visualy represent how much of the cure has been made percentage wise.
+Debugged the screens and made it easy to position relative to the other screens that would be placed on top of each other.
+What to do tomorrow-Put the percent number in the center of the bar graph